dbouwman/solution-plan/interfaces.md

 ## TemplateType
 **Note**: Not sure if we really need this... we could move the `type` property up one level and it's an IGroupTemplate when `.type === "Group"`.
-Seems less typescripty, but this seems overkillish for how common Groups are.
+Seems less typescripty, but this seems overkillish for how rare Groups are.

 ```js
 type TemplateType = "ITEM" || "GROUP";